 allergic reaction to one of the medicines

 These problems aren’t common.
 And if they do happen, they’re usually easy to take care of with medication or other treatments.

 In extremely rare cases, some complications can be very serious or even life threatening.
-Call your doctor or health center right away if you have:
+Call your doctor or health center right away if you:

 have heavy bleeding from your vagina that soaks through more than 2 maxi pads in an hour, for 2 or more hours in a row